 Get the Team Rowing in the Same Direction

-Any one person, department or functional team who is not informed and completely sold on the overarching goal will slow the team down because they aren’t rowing in the same direction as the team.
-When you are in a boat, you can physically see when someone is not rowing in the right direction or with the appropriate amount of energy.
-When you are in an organization, it is difficult to see when this is happening, so it makes it tricky.
+Any one person, department, or functional team who is not informed and completely sold on the overarching goal will slow the team down because they aren’t rowing in the same direction as the team.
+When you are in a boat, you can physically see someone not rowing in the right direction or with the appropriate amount of energy.
+When you are in an organization, it is difficult to know when this is happening, making it tricky.

-People can appear to be, or can actually be, busy in their roles without actually being very productive.
-Many times we assume workers are performing in the best, most efficient way possible because we assume as professionals most people do this.
+People can appear to be or can be, busy in their roles without actually being very productive.
+We often assume workers are performing in the best, most efficient way possible because we believe that, as professionals, most people do this.
 This is not always the case, as busy does not equal productive.
-If you can tap into this and uncover areas in your organization where untapped potential can be uncovered, you will not only be contributing to the overall organization, but you will be contributing to the success and satisfaction of the individuals as well.
-Most people come to work with a goal to contribute; we just need to find methods to help them do so in the best way.
+Suppose you can tap into this and uncover areas in your organization where untapped potential can be found.
+In that case, you will not only be contributing to the overall organization, but you will be contributing to the success and satisfaction of the individuals as well.
+Most people come to work to contribute; we need to find methods to help them do so in the best way.

-As a leader, it is your job to help direct the team members so they are getting the results that are expected of them.
+As a leader, it is your job to help direct the team members so they get the expected results.
 This takes more communication than you might think.
-Scheduling strategy sessions and regular check-ins so you can learn employees’ perspectives and hear about possible challenges and solutions as well as have them learn from you is a best practice from high-performing top leaders.
-Many times, our teams have breakthrough ideas and perspectives that add tremendous value to our operations when we give them a voice.
-When we do not make the time to do this, the team can continue working feverishly on the tasks at hand without really impacting the organization as much as they could.
-This lack of true productivity can manifest itself in several ways, such as: unmet goals; lackluster business results; inability to take advantage of opportunities; or a quality control or client service disaster.
+Scheduling strategy sessions and regular check-ins so you can learn employees’ perspectives and hear about possible challenges and solutions, as well as have them learn from you, is a best practice for high-performing top leaders.
+Our teams often have breakthrough ideas and perspectives that add tremendous value to our operations when we give them a voice.
+When we do not make the time to do this, the team can continue working feverishly on the tasks at hand without impacting the organization as much as possible.
+This lack of actual productivity can manifest in several ways, such as unmet goals; lackluster business results; inability to take advantage of opportunities; or a quality control or client service disaster.